mcpanzors/eyes.storybook/README.md

     // `showLogs` defines whether or not you want to see logs.
 There are three possible values:
     // false - means no logs, only test results
-    // true - some logs, about what happening in the current moment
+    // true - some logs, about which story processing at the moment
-    // 'verbose' - all available logs, report about each operation
+    // 'verbose' - all available logs, report about each operation in the SDK
-    showLogs: true, // default is enabled, which is suitable for most cases
+    showLogs: false, // default is disabled

     // `showEyesSdkLogs` defines whether or not you want to see logs from eyes.sdk.core.
     // Can be useful if you want to see information about connections to the services.
     // Same as with `showLogs`, there possible three values [false, true, 'verbose']
-    showEyesSdkLogs: false, // default is disabled, usually the logs is not interesting
+    showEyesSdkLogs: false, // default is disabled

     // `showStorybookOutput` defines whether or not you want to see Storybook output.
     // If Storybook server can't be started, or started with errors, set this option to true